MicrosoftDocs/dynamics365smb-docs/business-central/shopify/scenarios.md

 ---
 title: Test and training scenarios
-description: In this walkthrough, we take you through various integration scenarios between Shopify and Business Central ms.date: 03/21/2022 ms.topic: article ms.service: dynamics365-business-central
+description: In this walkthrough, we take you through various integration scenarios between Shopify and Business Central. ms.date: 05/11/2022 ms.topic: article ms.service: dynamics365-business-central ms.reviewer: solsen
 author: edupont04
 ms.author: andreipa
-manager:
 ---

-# Test and training scenarios
+# Test and Training Scenarios

-This section demonstrates common scenarios and walks you through the steps to test or train the users on workflow of integrated Business Central and Shopify store.
+This section demonstrates common scenarios and walks you through the steps to test or train the users on the workflow of the integrated [!INCLUDE[prod_short](../includes/prod_short.md)] and Shopify store.

 ## Preparation

 Start by creating an Azure Active Directory tenant and get administration log-in and password.
 For more information, see [Preparing demonstrations of [!INCLUDE[prod_short](../includes/prod_short.md)]](/dynamics365/business-central/dev-itpro/administration/demo-environment.md), steps 1-6.
 You can stop once you get the administrator account that you got as part of your demo account, typically something like *admin@CRMbc123456.onmicrosoft.com*.

-Navigate to <https://www.shopify.com/> and use this administrator account to sign up for a free 14-day trial.
-For more information on how to create and personalize your online store, see <https://help.shopify.com/>.
+Navigate to [Shopify](https://www.shopify.com) and use this administrator account to sign up for a free 14-day trial.
+For more information on how to create and personalize your online store, see [Shopify Help](https://help.shopify.com/).

-In the **Shopify Admin** of created shop, apply following **Settings**:
+In the **Shopify Admin** of the created shop, apply following **Settings**:

 * Deactivate **Automatically archive the order** in the **Order Processing** section of the [**Checkout**](https://www.shopify.com/admin/settings/checkout) settings in your **Shopify admin**.
-* Consider selecting *Accounts are optional* option in the **Customer accounts** section of the checkout settings.
+* Consider selecting the *Accounts are optional* option in the **Customer accounts** section of the checkout settings.
-* Consider selecting *Company name - Optional* option in the **Customer information** section of the checkout settings.
+* Consider selecting the *Company name - Optional* option in the **Customer information** section of the checkout settings.
-* Enable **Show tipping options at checkout** in the **Tipping** section of the checkout settings, if you plan to demonstrate [Tipping scenario](TBD).
+* Enable the **Show tipping options at checkout** option in the **Tipping** section of the checkout settings, if you plan to demonstrate [Tipping scenario](TBD).
 * Activate test payments.
 You have two options.
 Start by navigating to [**Payments**](https://www.shopify.com/admin/settings/payments) settings:

-1. *(for testing) Bogus Gateway*, for more information, see [Activate Bogus Gateway for testing](https://help.shopify.com/en/manual/checkout-settings/test-orders#place-a-test-order-by-simulating-a-transaction).
+1. *(for testing) Bogus Gateway*.
+For more information, see [Activate Bogus Gateway for testing](https://help.shopify.com/en/manual/checkout-settings/test-orders#place-a-test-order-by-simulating-a-transaction).
-2. *Shopify payments* in test mode, for more information, see [Testing Shopify Payments](https://help.shopify.com/en/manual/payments/shopify-payments/testing-shopify-payments).
+2. *Shopify payments* in test mode.
+For more information, see [Testing Shopify Payments](https://help.shopify.com/en/manual/payments/shopify-payments/testing-shopify-payments).

 * For trial stores, select plan in the [**Plan**](https://www.shopify.com/admin/settings/plan) settings.

->[!Important]
+> [!Important]
->To avoid payments, remember to cancel your Shopify trial.
+> To avoid payments, remember to cancel your Shopify trial.

-Install **Dynamics 365 Business Central** app in your Shopify online store.
+Install the **Dynamics 365 Business Central** app in your Shopify online store.

 1. Find [Dynamics 365 Business Central](https://apps.shopify.com/dynamics-365-business-central) app on the [Shopify AppStore](https://apps.shopify.com/).
-2. Choose **Add App** button.
+2. Choose the **Add App** button.
 Sign in into your Shopify account if prompted.
-3. Review privacy and permissions, and choose **Install App** button.
-You can find and open installed **Dynamics 365 Business Central** app in the Apps section on the sidebar of **Shopify admin**.
+3. Review privacy and permissions, and then choose the **Install App** button.
+You can find and open the installed **Dynamics 365 Business Central** app in the Apps section on the sidebar of **Shopify admin**.
-4. Choose **Sign up now** to start [!INCLUDE[prod_short](../includes/prod_short.md)] trial, use administrator account.
+4. Choose **Sign up now** to start the [!INCLUDE[prod_short](../includes/prod_short.md)] trial, and then use the administrator account.

-In created [!INCLUDE[prod_short](../includes/prod_short.md)] account, do following steps:
+In the created [!INCLUDE[prod_short](../includes/prod_short.md)] account, do following steps:

 1. Go to the search ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shop**, and choose the related link.
 2. Choose the **New** action.
-3. Fill *DEMO1* in the **Code** field.
+3. In the **Code** field, fill *DEMO1*.
-4. Fill in **Shopify URL** field with URL to online shop you want to connect to.
+4. In the **Shopify URL** field, fill in the URL to the online shop that you want to connect to.
-5. Activate **Enabled** toggle, review and accept terms and conditions.
+5. Activate the **Enabled** toggle, review and accept the terms and conditions.
 6. Choose the **Request Access** action.

-Configure Shopify shop as described below:
+Configure the Shopify shop as described below:

 1. Enable the **Log Enabled** toggle.
 2. Deactivate the **Allow Background Syncs** toggle.